ukrishnank83/swiggy-test/Readme.md

 # How To Use

-After downloading the repo please activate the virtual environment by typing running the shell script
+After downloading the repo move to the folder  please activate the virtual environment by typing running the shell script

+ cd linter
  source startup.sh

 Now run the test.py with the following syntax

+ cd ..
  python test.py <directory-name>

 After Finishing